 Kitchen cabinetry is not just for storage.
 It is an essential element to your kitchen’s style when doing a kitchen remodel.
 Cabinetry is the crown jewel that brings everything together.
-Cabinet design has not changed much over the years; at least not as much as other elements such as countertop or flooring.
-But a there are still a few evolutions that have happened to kitchen cabinets over time.
+Cabinet design has not changed much over the last few years; at least not as much as other elements such as countertops or flooring.
+But here are still a few evolutions that have happened to kitchen cabinets over time.

 Today, above anything else, there is a rising movement towards a streamlined look that focuses on simplicity and minimalism.
 Here and there however, you will find some wild and bold options popping up.
-2017 will see both styles get their fair share of love from homeowners.
-While simple clean cabinetry will keep getting popular, some homeowners will prefer unique customized styles that will make a bold statement.
-To design the perfect kitchen, it is important to understand what is imperative to you and then incorporate the latest trends around.
-Here are the 10 hottest trends that will dominate kitchen cabinetry design in 2017.
+2018 will see both styles get their fair share of love from homeowners.
+While simple clean cabinetry will keep getting popular, some homeowners will prefer unique customized styles that will make a clear statement.
+To design the perfect kitchen, it is important to understand what is imperative to you and then incorporate the latest trends around that.
+Here are the 9 hottest trends that will dominate kitchen cabinetry design in 2018.

-Oak wood cabinetry is starting to creep back into the marketplace and kitchens.
-They were very common in the 1970’s well into the early 90’s, they were the cabinet of choice.
-Usually seen in a honey spice stain, a version of a raised panel door with wild grain patterns became the a mainstay in many homes at that time.
-After a much needed departure, the popularity of maple, cherry and a rise of engineered wood have led to reduced use of oak cabinet constructions.
-Materials like wood veneer and MDF are now more common in cabinet door construction.
-But as with many other parts of the house, many homeowners are seeking connections to their past and a renewed attention to vintage, with kitchens being no different.
+Oak wood cabinetry is starting to creep back into the kitchen and bathroom marketplace with Cerused and driftwood finishes.
+In the 1970’s well into the early 90’s, they were the cabinet of choice.
+Usually seen in a honey spice stain, a version of a raised panel cathedral door with wild grain patterns became the mainstay in many homes at that time.
+After a much-needed departure, the popularity of maple, cherry and a rise of engineered wood alternatives reduced the use of oak cabinet constructions.
+Materials like wood veneer and painted MDF are now more common in cabinet door construction than ever.
+But as with other parts of the house, many homeowners are seeking connections to their past and a renewed attention to vintage, with kitchens being no different.

 The appeal?
-Neutral color, dimension & texture, and newfound soft luxury that can be layered into a space full of polished and reflective surfaces.
-Creating a blended balance.
-Oak cabinetry is versatile in it’s look from industrial to seaside or a common rustic or reclaimed look.
+Neutral color, dimension & texture, and newfound soft luxury that can be layered into any space creating a blended balance.
+Oak cabinetry is versatile in its look from seaside or French cottage, clean modern simplicity or a common rustic look.
 Often creating a connection to the natural element.
-This is why Oak, despite its stigma with the past, is becoming more popular in cabinetry construction.
+This is why oak, despite its stigma with the past, is becoming more popular option in cabinetry construction.
 Manufacturers are crafting a variety of interesting door styles–from recessed panels to flat slabs with an inset detail and finishes using oak.
 You can use oak in its natural color or opt to give it a coat of paint.
-Shades of blue, seem to be a rising favorite for homeowners.
-Grey and beige tones are also great for the kitchen especially ones set in a modern style.
+Shades of black, blue, & grey seem to be a rising favorite for homeowners.

 2. Color Customization

-Homeowners are no longer satisfied by cookie-cutter kitchen designs.
+Homeowners are no longer satisfied with cookie-cutter kitchen designs.
 They want something unique that builds character and personality or provides a bold statement.
 Color is one of the most effective ways to take notice.
 A different color of paint on your cabinets can make all the difference and separate you from the pack.
 Manufacturing companies are taking notice too.
 Even though they provide the latest and greatest finish colors, they are still appealing to the masses.
-So they have teamed up with paint companies to provide an limitless array of color for you to be inspired by.
+So, they have teamed up with paint companies to provide a limitless array of color for you to be inspired by.

 For cabinetry, homeowners are favoring customized colors that perfectly fit their kitchen spaces.
-Neutral colors are currently big favorites with tones like grey, cream beige and soft greens but don’t count out the darker color pallet.
+Neutral colors are currently big favorites with tones like grey, yellow and soft greens but don’t count out the darker color pallet.
 Black, navy, and emerald green has the high-end allure many desire.

-There are three major color categories you can choose from: light, medium and dark.
-Light tones are mostly the neutral ones we have mentioned above.
-They are loved for their simple, minimalist look.
-They project a modern style, perfectly complementing other contemporary elements in the kitchen.
+There are three major color categories you can choose from: light, medium, and dark.
+Light tones are mostly the neutrals mentioned above.
+They are loved for their simple, soft clean look.
+They project a timeless style, perfectly complementing other elements in the kitchen.
 Medium toned hues are the most common.
-Here, standard shades of blue, browns and yellow are popular.
+Here, standard shades of blue, grey and yellow are popular.
 On the extreme end of the scale, there are dark shades.
-Here, dark chocolate, inky black, deep blue and deep red tones are common in kitchen cabinetry.
-Dark shades require a bit more care in matching with other elements so they are less popular compared to medium and light shades.
+Here, emerald green, inky black, navy blue and jeweled plumb tones are common in kitchen cabinetry.
+Dark shades are the boldest, creating drama and unsurpassed luxury.
+Still, they are less popular compared to medium and light shades.

-Transitional styling is the Goldilocks zone of home décor.
+Transitional styling is the “Goldilocks” zone of home décor.
 It’s the one true constant that can travel throughout all styles.
 Dabble in contemporary elements without straying too far from the warmth of traditional design.
 It can be the combination of natural stone-look tiles with gleaming white walls and 50’s style sofas or a match between wood wainscoting and modern leather and glass furniture.
-When it comes to kitchen cabinetry, transitional styling isn’t new, and seems set to stay for much longer than 2017 and beyond.
+When it comes to kitchen cabinetry, transitional styling isn’t new, It’s become the mainstay.
 You will find a combination of differing degrees within this style from the subtle to the dramatic.
-Like taking Euro style wood cabinetry and placing it in an pre-war building with ornate architectural detailing on the walls & ceiling.
+Like taking Euro style wood cabinetry and placing it in a pre-war building with ornate architectural detailing on the walls & ceiling.
 Or combing styles, traditional shaker style doors painted white, ornate chandelier above the island, with marble countertops, and flat black hardware.
 It’s easy and effortless.
 Transitional style is perfect when you want something comfortable yet a bit interesting.
 If the minimalism of contemporary style appeals to you, but you still cannot leave behind the nostalgia of traditional styling–transitional kitchen cabinets are perfect for you.